Safety Harbor, Florida: Library

 Safety Harbor Public Library is part of the Pinellas Public Library Cooperative.
-Founded in 1938, the original location was at the Community House.

 Government

 Safety Harbor is governed by an elected Mayor and City Commission.
-City governmental departments are administered by a City Manager, who is appointed by the City Commission.
+The City’s departments are administered by a City Manager, who is appointed by the Commission.
+The current Mayor is Joe Ayoub.
+The City Commissioners are Vice Mayor Carlos Diaz, Andy Steingold, Nancy Besore, and Jacob Burnett.
+The City Manager is Josh Stefancic.

 Education

 There are two public schools within the city: Safety Harbor Elementary School for grades one to five, and Safety Harbor Middle School for grades 6 to 8.

 Infrastructure

 The CSX railroad branch line from Tampa to St. Petersburg bisects Safety Harbor.
 Passenger trains last used the line in 1984.